-- Non-osmotic active absorption of water: In this type, the water absorption occurs where the water enters the cell from the soil against the concentration gradient of the cell.
+- Non-osmotic active absorption of water: Here, the water absorption occurs where the water enters the cell from the soil against the concentration gradient of the cell.
 This requires the expenditure of metabolic energy through the respiration process.
 Hence, as the rate of respiration increases, the rate of water absorption will also increase.
-Auxin is a growth regulatory hormone which increases the rate of respiration in plants which in turn also increase the rate of water absorption.
+Auxin is a growth regulatory hormone, which increases the rate of respiration in plants that, in turn, also increase the rate of water absorption.

+A root contains some tubular, hair-like and unicellular structures called Root hairs.
+In the root system, the region from which the root hairs protrude out is termed as Root hair zone.
 The zone of root hair is the only region that participates in water absorption activity.
-Root hair zone is the water permeable region.
-Root hairs are the outgrowths which arise from the epidermal layer refers as “Piliferous layer”.
+Root hair zone is the water-permeable region.
+Root hairs are the outgrowths, which arise from the epidermal layer called the piliferous layer.

 The cell wall of root hair consists of a double layer membrane.
-Pectin is present in the outer layer and cellulose is present in the inner layer of the cell wall.
-Under the cell wall, there is a cytoplasmic membrane which is selectively permeable.
-The cytoplasmic membrane will allow specific substances to pass across the cell concentration gradient.
+Pectin is present in the outer layer, and cellulose is present in the cell wall’s inner layer.
+Under the cell wall, there is a selectively permeable cytoplasmic-membrane.
+The cell or cytoplasmic membrane will allow specific substances to pass across the cell concentration gradient.

-Inside the cytoplasmic membrane, there are root cells, nucleus and a vacuole or cell sap are present.
-Soil aggregates surround the root hair which contains water, from where the root hair carries the water into the root xylem by different mechanisms, from which osmosis is most common.
+Root cells, nucleus, and vacuole or cell sap are present inside the cytoplasmic membrane.
+Soil aggregates contain small droplets of water carried away by the root hairs into the root xylem through different mechanisms, out of which osmosis is most common.

-The movement of water from the soil to the root xylem occurs by the following stages through the root hairs:
+The movement of water from the soil to the root xylem occurs through the following stages:

-- In the first step, there is an absorption of water by the root hairs of the plant through the process of osmosis.
-The soil has high water concentration than the cell sap, therefore water will move from the high concentration to the low concentration following the process of osmosis through the cytoplasmic membrane of the root hairs.
+- In the first step, the root hairs of the plant will absorb the water from the surrounding soil through the process of osmosis.
+The soil has high water concentration than the cell sap.
+Therefore, the water will move from a high concentration to the low concentration following osmosis through the cytoplasmic membrane of the root hairs.

 - After entering into the root hair, the water will cross the epidermis or piliferous layer of the root system.